What is Storypath?

 Research indicates indicate that:

-Integration of social-emotional learning opportunities into meaningful, well-planned and engaging academic instruction (like Storypath) provides students with an opportunity to authentically learn and practice key social and academic skills, thus allowing them to more effectively internalize and generalize the skills as a natural part of everyday learning and social interactions.
+- StoryPath Lessons integrate social-emotional learning opportunities into meaningful, well-planned and engaging academic instruction.
+Students are given an opportunity to authentically learn and practice key social and academic skills.
+With authentic learning they are better able to internalize and generalize the skills; as they are a natural part of everyday learning and social interactions.

 Additional research supports the use of Storypath as an effective academic tool for encouraging student participation.
 For instance in a 2010 study a group of students created a small town faced with a proposed shopping mall.
 Students, in their roles as townspeople—business owners, employees, and elected and appointed officials (mayor, city council members, and planning commission members)—actively participated in determining what was best for their town.